 It’s starting to cool down in West Virginia, but even with the temperature I figured that distance wasn’t my issue.
 I sat on the edge of the water for a quarter of an hour to see if the fish had moved in to begin their breeding cycle early, but saw nothing.

-After spending roughly an hour and half on the bank, I figured it was time to pack up.
+After spending roughly 1.5 hours on the bank, I figured it was time to pack up.
 Other people were starting to come to the shore, and like most fishermen I don’t like being around people.
 Especially when I’m having a bad-go of things.

 While sitting on my porch thinking about what I was doing wrong, I came to an impasse with myself.
 Was I doing something wrong?
 If so, it wasn’t the distance or entirely the type of bait I was using – spinners and jigs are typically a good call when bank fishing.
 Then it dawned on me, I never even thought to hook up my soft bait.
 I didn’t even bring it with me to I.F.